papatangosierra/Manga-Scripts-for-Indesign/README.md

 ## TODO

-- Add better (which is to say, any) error handling in basically all scripts
-- Add setup script for B-Master page (which will include a page number) (or add that handling logic to the "toggle page number" scripts)
 - Add script that moves all text frames to Text layer.
 - Add setup scripts for common dialogue, caption, aside, and SFX paragraph styles
 - Add setup scripts for common character styles
-- Improve SFX scripts to be undo-able in a single ctrl-z.
-- Adjust magic numbers of SFX scripts, especially Jumble